michaelmonetized/nvibe/README.md

 ### Usage

 That's it!
 Just launch Neovim and Nvibe automatically:
-1. 🎯 Creates a left panel (30% of screen width)
+1. 🎯 Creates a left panel with AI assistants (full height)
-2. 🤖 Launches Cursor Agent in the top terminal
+2. 🤖 Launches Cursor Agent in the top-left terminal
-3. 🐰 Launches CodeRabbit in the bottom terminal
+3. 🐰 Launches CodeRabbit in the bottom-left terminal
+4. 📊 Creates a bottom panel with development tools (full width)
+5. 💻 Launches two Shell Terminals side-by-side
+6. 🔧 Launches LazyGit in the rightmost terminal
-4. ✨ You're ready to code with AI assistance!
+7. ✨ You're ready to code with AI assistance and all your tools!

 ---